Is Harem anime bad? That depends on who you ask.

 Harem anime is statistically one of the WORST genres in the industry.

 And things along those lines aren’t the best for Harem anime shows.

 When you think of harem THIS is what usually comes to mind.

-A cliche protagonist with a “bland” personality, surrounded by girls he could never hope or DREAM of talking to.
-But somehow becomes a love magnet.
+A cliche protagonist with a “bland” personality, surrounded by

-Worst of all: he’s indecisive so none of the girls ever get chosen.
+Worst of all: he’s indecisive so none of the

-I’m not the biggest fan of using reviews to make a point, but it’s a point none the less and it does tell a story.
+I’m not the biggest fan of using reviews to make a point, but it’s a point nonetheless, and it does tell a story.

-It’s just not the full story.
+It’s just not the whole story.

 The rest of that story is something I’ll talk about now.

 There are over 400 anime shows in the harem genre.
 That’s not a lot.